|Upstairs Imprinters Inc.

 Bindery Operations, and Letterpress Printing.

-We do our Letterpress Printing"the old fashioned way" using Foundry Type or
+We do our Letterpress Printing "the old fashioned way" using Foundry Type

 metal type for the time honored tradition, look and value it affords the client.